substack/html-version-spec/readme.markdown

 ## predecessor-version link

-If there are any previous versions of the application, the current html file MUST include a `<link rel="predecessor-version">` element.
+If there are any previous versions of the application, the current HTML file MUST include a `<link rel="predecessor-version">` element.

 An HTML file may contain many `<link rel="predecessor-version">` elements to